openyurtio/openyurt/docs/proposals/20231121-high-availability-of-edge-services.md

 ```

 - The Speaker agent in the edge node can list/watch VIP changes to facilitate subsequent VIP binding and traffic forwarding.
+- Note:
-- Note that VIPs can be specified directly through annotation, e.g., `apps.openyurt.io/loadBalancerIP-{Nodepool Name}: 192.168.10.234`.
+  - VIPs can be specified directly through annotation, e.g., `apps.openyurt.io/loadBalancerIP-{Nodepool Name}: 192.168.10.234`.
 This method bypasses the load balancer's VIP assignment logic, and the specified VIP can be outside the node pool's VIP range.
 However, VIPs specified in this manner will eventually be synchronized to the VIP range of the node pool.
+  - When creating a service of type "LoadBalancer", you need to specify "apps.openyurt.io/YurtLB" in the loadBalancerClass field.
+Only services explicitly using YurtLB in the loadBalancerClass field will be managed by the YurtLB Controller and Speaker Agent.

 #### Speaker Agent